microsoft/FluidFramework/packages/dds/tree/docs/roadmap.md

     This means that all versions of data (ops and summaries) ever written by the new Shared Tree are supported for reading (loading) forever.
 -   As the Shared Tree data format evolves, there will—for every new data version released—always exist a Shared Tree package that supports writing both the latest major version and the one just prior.
     This allows staged rollouts of the new version on the application side.
-    For example, the release of version 2.0 will include the ability to write format 2.0 but will default to writing format 1.0; an adopting application with ship the 2.0 package in this state, wait until some satisfactorily high adoption rate is reached (e.g., 99.9% of clients are on the new version) and then enable the writing of version 2.0.
+    For example, the release of version 2.0 will include the ability to write format 2.0 but will default to writing format 1.0; an adopting application will ship the 2.0 package in this state, wait until some satisfactorily high adoption rate is reached (e.g., 99.9% of clients are on the new version) and then enable the writing of version 2.0.
     This is safe to do, as all clients (even the ones who are still defaulting to writing version 1.0) can read the new version.

 ## Embedded collections (e.g., sets, maps)